 house mouse

-its always a childrens book
+it’s always a children’s book

-two mice dead of fear in yr live trap
+fear in yr live trap

 weak-eyed

-feel our way along the wall
+feel our way

 mouse & me